 - In the meantime your management team has created the capacity and supply chains to deliver the product and to serve clients.
 Back paddling would be costly and create a reputation issue with partners and potential clients.

 All these feedback structures have the potential to create unforeseen and often unintended consequences.

 How can you manage such a system as a whole?
 This is pretty challenging.
-But a good starting point is to understand the dynamic behaviour of the sectors and their dependencies and impact on each other.
+But a good starting point is to understand the dynamic behaviour of the sectors and the dependencies and impact on each other.